MRSIMM0/rekrutacja-astek/README.md

 #### Backend
   * Tests - to run tests you have to navigate into backend folder next  use `mvn test`

+  * Build - to build project you have to navigate into backend folder, next use `mvn package` to build project.
+Jar file will be located in `/backend/src/target`

   * Run - to run backend you have to navigate into backend folder next to  use <br> ` mvn compile exec:java -Dexec.mainClass="src.main.java.src.Server"`

 #### Frontend